 This is the top of the funnel.
 In this stage, the main focus is generating engaging content that can capture potential customers’ attention.
 Something that will make them stop scrolling and really take a look at what you do.

-With ArtPlacer’s Library of Spaces and Smart Spaces, you can easily tackle this step.
-These digital room mockups can help you showcase your art and communicate how it interacts with the space, plus it gives you the chance to express your artistic full vision.
+With ArtPlacer’s Room Mockups and Smart Spaces you can easily tackle this step.
+These digital Room Mockups can help you showcase your art and communicate how it interacts with the space, plus it gives you the chance to express your full artistic vision.
 You can pick rooms with different styles and customize the colors to express your aesthetic.

-Room mockups are a perfect solution to enrich your social media feed and give a broader view of your work.
+Room mockups are a perfect solution to enrich your social media feed and provide a broader view of your work.

 Exhibition “Flanêur: New York City Streets” by street photographer Clay Benskin.
 Curate your show